 First, the defendant in the Actos lawsuits vigorously disputed liability.
 Here, the government presumptively assumes your bladder cancer is from Camp Lejeune.

 There is also inflation.
-That same per person settlement of $300,000 is likely worth at least $350,000 per victim in 2022.
+That same per-person settlement of $300,000 is likely worth at least $350,000 per victim in 2022.

 Example Camp Lejeune Bladder Cancer Lawsuit

-For each plaintiff, the Complaint simply alleges that the plaintiff (or their decedent) “resided, worked or was otherwise exposed for not less than thirty (30) days between August 1, 1953 and December 31, 1987, to water at Camp Lejeune, North Carolina[.]”
+For each plaintiff, the Complaint simply alleges that the plaintiff (or their decedent) “resided, worked or was otherwise exposed for not less than thirty (30) days between August 1, 1953, and December 31, 1987, to water at Camp Lejeune, North Carolina[.]”
 The Complaint then alleges that each individual was “subsequently” diagnosed with bladder cancer “on a date before the enactment of the [CLJA].”
-One of the plaintiffs’ decedents (Gary Jessup) was diagnosed with bladder, kidney and liver cancer.
+One of the plaintiffs’ decedents (Gary Jessup) was diagnosed with bladder, kidney, and liver cancer.

-This bladder cancer lawsuit asserts a caused of action for each plaintiff under the CLJA and alleges that: “[a] causal relationship exists between each Plaintiff’s (or decedent’s) illnesses, including their bladder cancer and the contaminants each Plaintiff (or decedent) was exposed to in the Camp Lejeune water supply.
+This bladder cancer lawsuit asserts a cause of action for each plaintiff under the CLJA and alleges that: “[a] causal relationship exists between each Plaintiff’s (or decedent’s) illnesses, including their bladder cancer and the contaminants each Plaintiff (or decedent) was exposed to in the Camp Lejeune water supply.
 The causal relationship is at least as likely as not.”

 Verdicts and Settlements Involving Bladder Cancer

 - 2020, Pennsylvania: $325,000 Settlement.
 An 80-year-old man died from advanced bladder cancer.
 He was treated for hypertension for three years.
 During this period, a urinalysis revealed hematuria.
 However, the man was never informed of these results.
 He also underwent no additional cancer screenings or treatments.
 The man only received his bladder cancer diagnosis shortly before his death.
 His family alleged negligence against the physician.
-They claimed he failed to rule out cancer, appreciate his urinalysis, and provide suitable care.
+They claimed he failed to rule out cancer, appreciate his urinalysis, and provide appropriate care.
 This case settled for $325,000.

 - 2019, Pennsylvania: $8,000,000 Verdict.
 A 40-something man developed advanced bladder cancer.
 He underwent bladder and prostate removals.
 The man now required reconstructive procedures, chemotherapy, and radiation.
 Before his bladder cancer diagnosis, he was initially diagnosed with kidney stones and a suspicious bladder mass.
 The man received no additional treatments.
 He alleged that the treating D.O.’s failure to follow up on the bladder mass caused his cancer to advance.
 The jury awarded $8,000,000.

 - 2017, Pennsylvania: $300,000 Verdict.
 A 53-year-old man died from severe bladder cancer.
 Before his diagnosis, he came under a urologist’s care for urinary problems.
 The man’s tests revealed suspicious results, including a slightly erythematous bladder and atypical cells that suggested cancer.
 He was diagnosed three years later.
 The man died four additional years later.
-His family alleged that the physician’s failure to follow up on suspicious tests caused the cancer to advance.
+His family alleged that the physician’s failure to follow up on suspicious tests caused cancer to advance.
 This case settled for $300,000.